BiAPoL/blog/marcelo_zoccoler/omero_scripts/omero_scripts.md

 ## Getting access to the BiA-PoL Omero Server

-The Bio-Image Analysis group from the Physics of Life Cluster of Excellence has an Omero server **provide some information about the server**.
+OMERO is client-server software for managing, visualizing and analyzing microscopy images and associated metadata.
+The Bio-Image Analysis group from the Physics of Life Cluster of Excellence has an Omero server.
+In this tutorial, we will explain how you can import data to the server and run a custom Stardist2D omero script.
+If you have access to your own omero server, you may skip to the next section.

-Access to it may be provided to local users through the following steps:
+Access to the BiA-PoL Omero server may be provided to local users through the following steps:

 1. Contact BiA-PoL members to check if you are allowed to get access to the server by email.
 2. One of the BiA-PoL members will ask the IT department to create an account for you.
 You need a ZIH account for that.